symfony/symfony-docs/console.rst

     This method is executed after ``initialize()`` and before ``execute()``.
     Its purpose is to check if some of the options/arguments are missing and interactively ask the user for those values.
-This is the last place where you can ask for missing required options/arguments, this method is called before validating the input.
+This is the last place where you can ask for missing required options/arguments.
+This method is called before validating the input.
     Note that it will not be called when the command is run without interaction (e.g. when passing the ``--no-interaction`` global option flag).